Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

     <img src="../../assets/flim-studio/linear-istogramm.PNG" alt="linear istogram">
 </div><br>

-Otherwise moving the cursor over a specific point of the Reconstructed image[1] the graphic will show the acquired data for that specific part, resulting in a jagged line.
+Otherwise moving the cursor over a specific point of the reconstructed image[1] the graphic will show the acquired data for that specific part, resulting in a jagged line.
 <br>
 <div align="center">
     <img src="../../assets/flim-studio/jagged-istogramm.PNG" alt="jagged istogram">